 After my Grandmother, Willie, died in 1969, W.B. remarried about a year later, completely infuriating his two daughters.
 He married a long time friend of Willie's, whose husband had died prior to 1969, I believe.
-Here's the bad part.
-I can't remember her whole name.
-Her given name was Elizabeth, and she was a very sweet woman.
-My Grandfather wa 72, when he remarried, and lived until he was about 81.
+Her name was Elizabeth Fly, and she was a very sweet woman.
+My Grandfather was 72, when he remarried, and lived until he was about 81.
 He continued to work for most of those years.
 The marriage was one of convenience, in my eyes, although I'm sure they were comfortable and happy with each other.
 They did not share a bedroom, how much of that was due to W.B.'s horrendous snoring, I don't know.

-W.B.'s first born grandson received his name, Bryan, as his middle name.
+W.B.'s first born grandson Christopher Leach (surname changed to Marshall) received his name, Bryan, as his middle name.

 Joseph Valentine Hogg (1871 - 1950)